garden-io/garden/docs/reference/module-types/container.md

       # The maximum amount of RAM the container can use, in megabytes (i.e. 1024 = 1 GB)
       max: 90

+    # List of volumes that should be mounted when starting the container.
+    #
+    # Note: If neither `hostPath` nor `module` is specified, an empty ephemeral volume is created and mounted when
+    # deploying the container.
+    volumes:
+      - # The name of the allocated volume.
+        name:

+        # The path where the volume should be mounted in the container.
+        containerPath:

+        # _NOTE: Usage of hostPath is generally discouraged, since it doesn't work reliably across different platforms
+        # and providers.
+Some providers may not support it at all._
+        #
+        # A local path or path on the node that's running the container, to mount in the container, relative to the
+        # config source directory (or absolute).
+        hostPath:

+        # The name of a _volume module_ that should be mounted at `containerPath`.
+The supported module types will
+        # depend on which provider you are using.
+The `kubernetes` provider supports the [persistentvolumeclaim
+        # module](./persistentvolumeclaim.md), for example.
+        #
+        # When a `module` is specified, the referenced module/volume will be automatically configured as a runtime
+        # dependency of this service, as well as a build dependency of this module.
+        #
+        # Note: Make sure to pay attention to the supported `accessModes` of the referenced volume.
+Unless it supports
+        # the ReadWriteMany access mode, you'll need to make sure it is not configured to be mounted by multiple
+        # services at the same time.
+Refer to the documentation of the module type in question to learn more.
+        module:

     # If true, run the main container in privileged mode.
 Processes in privileged containers are essentially
     # equivalent to root on the host.
 Defaults to false.
     privileged: